Matt Vierling Preview, Player Props: Tigers vs. White Sox

-On Saturday, Matt Vierling (.194 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 7:10 PM ET.
+On Sunday, Matt Vierling (hitting .194 in his past 10 games) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 2:10 PM ET.

 He had a one-hit performance in his most recent game (1-for-3) against the White Sox.